mozilla-services/heka-py/docs/source/config.rst

 ===================

 This stream captures messages and writes them to the python standard logger.
-Currently = you *must* use the StdlibJSONEncoder with this output stream.
+Currently you *must* use the StdlibPayloadEncoder with this output stream.

 Example configuration ::